Canadian-Light-Source/pyStxm/README.md

 # pyStxm
-python Qt software for STXM data acquisition, this application was originally put together to preform data collection on the UHV STXM at the SM beam line (10ID1) at the CLS.
+python Qt software for STXM data acquisition, this application was originally put together to perform data collection on the UHV STXM at the SM beam line (10ID1) at the CLS.
 The application uses several main frameworks to deliver the data collection capability, namely: